Snap888/Woss/README.md

 Thank you to all the people who believe in this project.

+- How to use Macro -> Just enable below the key binding you want to macro and adjust the delay depends on the game's
 - If container stuck in loading repeon it
 - Leegao wrapper is added as Wrapper-v3
 - Gyro scope doesn't work correctly:you need to enable gyro and select gyroscope and restart container to work it correctly then increase sensitivity or reduce motion
 - wrapper-v3 env options documentation https://github.com/leegao/bionic-vulkan-wrapper/releases/tag/v0.0.5r5
-- Game screen tearing:Try MESA_VK_WSI_DEBUG in env option
-- For Mali device Use Wrapper-v3
+- For Mali device Use Wrapper-v3/v4